 The MSU Denver at DIME faculty are a community of musicians and music professionals who do not compromise musical standards for commercial success, but want to help you earn a living from music.
 They work closely with DIME’s management team, who has had 18 years of experience in music education and many more in the music industry.
 With our new partners, many of the faculty will remain the same.

 What are the admissions requirements?

 Students that wish to study on the MSU Denver at DIME degree programs will be subject to MSU Denver’s admissions policies.
 For more information on the admissions policies please click on one of the links below.

 Do I have to audition?

 Will completed general education credits transfer to the MSU Denver at DIME program?

 What is a cohort model?

 Students who pass an audition and are accepted by MSU Denver will participate in cohort model study.
-This means that every student that attends the MSU Denver at DIME program will follow a prescribed class sequence, attend full-time, and progress with their cohort throughout the 4-year program.
-We believe that cohort model study will help you build strong bonds with your classmates and create a professional network of your peers that can help you succeed.
+This means that our students follow a prescribed class sequence and progress with their cohort throughout the program.
+Cohort Model study will help you build strong bonds with your classmates and create a professional network of your peers that can help you succeed.

 How much support will I get on the program?

 All students can also access the Student Services departments at both MSU Denver and DIME.
 We are here to help you achieve your goals on these programs, and will support you through any issues that arise during your studies.

 How much is tuition?

-Is Financial Aid available for the MSU Denver at DIME programs?
+Are Financial Aid & Scholarships available for the MSU Denver at DIME programs?

 Yes!
 Students are encouraged to fill out a FAFSA as soon as possible using MSU Denver’s school code (001360).
 Begin your online application, here.